VermontDepartmentOfHealth/docgov/posts/SQL-Query-Intro.md

 ### Basic Queries

-There are a number of ways data can be queried.
+There are a number of ways data can be queried, a few of these are explained below.

 **Option 1 -  From Object Explorer**